zhpinkman/NER-model/README.md

 # NER-model
-Named Entity Recognition model trained for farsi language
+Named Entity Recognition model trained on large plain texts in farsi to develop a NER-model capable of processing farsi texts.